kitian616/jekyll-TeXt-theme/_posts/2018-08-15-WeeklyReport.md

 ## Keep Concise

 Don't make the report too long.
-If we want to share findings/concrete results, we'd better book another meeting or attach in another document.
+If we want to share findings/results, book another meeting or attach them in another document.

 ## Supervisor/Peers Need to Give Feedback